reuk/wayverb/docs_source/context.md

 Secondly, ray tracing has the property of being an *embarrassingly parallel* algorithm, because each individual ray can be simulated entirely independently, without requiring communication or synchronisation.
-By running the algorithm on graphics hardware, which is inherently parallel, all rays could be simulated in one go, yielding much greater performance than processing each ray sequentially.
+By running the algorithm on graphics hardware, which is designed to run great numbers of calculations in parallel, all rays could be simulated in one go, yielding much greater performance than processing each ray sequentially.

 A logistical reason for choosing the image-source and ray tracing solution for high-frequency modelling was that the author had previously implemented such a